FHIR/FSHSchool/content/docs/SUSHI/configuration/_index.md

       version: 3.1.0
   ```

 SUSHI also supports [extensions for converting between versions of FHIR](http://build.fhir.org/versions.html#extensions).
 To get extensions that represent elements from other versions of FHIR, a package of the form `hl7.fhir.extensions.<extension-version>:<package-version>` is used.
 The `<extension-version>` should be one of `r2`, `r3`, or `r4` to indicate which version of FHIR the element represented by the extension is defined in.
-The `<package-version>` represents which version of FHIR the extension will be used in, and since SUSHI only supports FHIR R4, this should always be `4.0.1`.
-So for example, if an author wanted to represent the `Patient.animal.species` [element](http://hl7.org/fhir/STU3/patient-definitions.html#Patient.animal.species) as defined in R3, the dependencies should be specified as:
+The `<package-version>` represents which version of FHIR the extension will be used in.
+For an IG defined using FHIR R4, this would be `4.0.1`.
+As an example, if an author wanted to represent the `Patient.animal.species` [element](http://hl7.org/fhir/STU3/patient-definitions.html#Patient.animal.species) as defined in R3, the dependencies should be specified as:
 ```yaml
   dependencies:
     hl7.fhir.extensions.r3: 4.0.1